-We present a freely accessible graphical user interface for analysing antenna-fed Quasi-Optical systems in reception.
-This analysis is presented here for four widely used canonical Quasi-Optical components: parabolic reflectors, elliptical, extended hemispherical, and hyperbolic lenses.
-The employed methods are Geometrical Optics and Fourier Optics.
-Specifically, Quasi-Optical components are illuminated by incident plane waves.
-By using a Geometrical Optics based propagation code, the scattered fields are evaluated at an equivalent sphere centred on the primary focus of the component.
-The Fourier Optics methodology is then used to represent the scattered fields over the focal plane as Plane Wave Spectrum.
-A field correlation between this spectrum and the antenna feed radiating without the Quasi-Optical component is implemented to evaluate the induced open-circuit voltage on the feed in reception.
-By performing a field matching between these two spectral fields, feed designers can optimize the broadside and/or steering aperture efficiencies of Quasi-Optical systems in a fast manner.
-The tool is packaged into a MATLAB graphical user interface, which reports the efficiency terms, directivity and gain patterns of antenna-coupled Quasi-Optical systems.
+We present a freely accessible graphical user interface (GUI) for analyzing antenna-fed quasi-optical (QO) systems in reception (Rx).
+This analysis is presented here for four widely used canonical QO components: parabolic reflectors and elliptical, extended hemispherical, and hyperbolic lenses.
+The employed methods are geometrical optics (GO) and Fourier optics (FO).
+Specifically, QO components are illuminated by incident plane waves.
+By using a GO-based propagation code, the scattered fields are evaluated at an equivalent sphere centered on the primary focus of the component.
+The FO methodology is then used to represent the scattered fields over the focal plane as plane wave spectrum.
+A field correlation between this spectrum and the antenna feed radiating without the QO component is implemented to evaluate the induced open-circuit voltage on the feed in Rx.
+By performing a field matching between these two spectral fields, feed designers can optimize the broadside and/or steering aperture efficiencies of QO systems in a fast manner.
+The tool is packaged into a MATLAB GUI, which reports the efficiency terms, directivity, and gain patterns of antenna-coupled QO systems.
 The described tool is validated via full-wave simulations with excellent agreement.